luci/luci-py/appengine/swarming/doc/Bot.md

 #### Isolated task

-[run_isolated.py](../../../client/run_isolated.py) doesn't know about Swarming at all, it only knows about the Isolate server. task_runner doesn't know about isolate, it only knows how to stream stdout back to the Swarming server.
+[run_isolated.py](../../../client/run_isolated.py) doesn't know about Swarming at all, it only knows about the RBE-CAS server. task_runner doesn't know about RBE-CAS, it only knows how to stream stdout back to the Swarming server.

 This clear separation of tasks permits much simpler and focused code. task_runner purely handle the Swarming task management while run_isolated purely handles the cache management and isolated file processing, including uploading results back.

-This also reduces the knowledge of Isolate as much as possible from the Swarming bot.
+This also reduces the knowledge of RBE-CAS as much as possible from the Swarming bot.
 Only task_runner knows how to translate the isolated Swarming task to run_isolated command line arguments.